 For clarity, Registration Data will be in the format as specified by ICANN (compatible with the relevant technical standards as stated in the IETFs RFCs).
 This ensures that all Registration Data, in our system is held in a form that is easily transferable from one registrar to another (following stated transfer processes as stipulated by ICANN).

 We use your Registrant Data for the following purposes:

 - to register the domain name;

-- to enable our ongoing mitigation of DNS abuse, including but not limited to the investigation and mitigation of reported instances of abuse to BLINK as a reseller of Name.com, and as are considered to be contrary to the terms of Name.com’s Acceptable Use Policy and the Acceptable Use policy of the relevant Registry Operator;
+- to enable our ongoing address and mitigation of DNS abuse, including but not limited to the investigation and mitigation of reported instances of abuse to BLINK as a reseller of Name.com, and as are considered to be contrary to the terms of Name.com’s Acceptable Use Policy and the Acceptable Use policy of the relevant Registry Operator;

 - to update and improve our Services, systems and ability to provide you with a secure and stable Service experience.